×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Lake Como, you can start by researching the different towns and villages around the lake to determine which area suits your preferences and budget.
 Popular towns include Bellagio, Varenna, Menaggio, and Como.
 Once you have chosen a location, you can search for available properties on Italian real estate websites such as Immobiliare.it, Casa.it, and Idealista.it.
 These websites allow you to filter your search based on property type, size, price, and other features.
 Another option is to contact local real estate agencies in the Lake Como area, as they can provide you with personalized assistance in finding a suitable property.
 You can find these agencies through a simple online search or by asking for recommendations from friends or acquaintances who have experience in the area.
 Social media groups and forums dedicated to expats living in Italy or specifically in the Lake Como region can also be a valuable resource.
 You can join these groups to ask for advice, recommendations, and potential leads on available properties.
 Finally, if you are planning to rent a property, consider visiting Lake Como in person to view potential homes and meet with landlords or real estate agents.
-This will give you a better understanding of the local housing market and help you make a more informed decision," said one expat who made the move to Lake Como.
+This will give you a better understanding of the local housing market and help you make a more informed decision," remarked one expat in Lake Como, Italy.

 What is a typical expat home or apartment like in Lake Como?

 "A typical expat home or apartment in Lake Como, is likely to be a charming, well-maintained property with stunning views of the lake and surrounding mountains.
 These homes often feature traditional Italian architecture, with stone walls, terracotta roofs, and wooden shutters.
 Inside, the living spaces are usually spacious and bright, with high ceilings, large windows, and a mix of modern and traditional furnishings.
 Many expat homes in Lake Como also come with outdoor spaces, such as terraces or gardens, perfect for enjoying the beautiful scenery and mild climate.
-Additionally, these properties are often located in close proximity to local amenities, such as shops, restaurants, and public transportation, making it convenient for expats to explore and enjoy their new surroundings," said one expat who made the move to Lake Como.
+Additionally, these properties are often located in close proximity to local amenities, such as shops, restaurants, and public transportation, making it convenient for expats to explore and enjoy their new surroundings," commented one expat who made the move to Lake Como.

 What is the average cost of housing in Lake Como?